 This poetry collection features the ghostly voices of historical figures such as Shakespeare, Henry VIII, Abraham Lincoln and Queen Victoria.
 It is available online and at Woodbridge Emporium, Stillwater Books, Dial Lane Books and Diss Publishing.

-If you would like to use the collection in an educational setting or a with a community group, here are thirty activity ideas which you might find useful.
-These include arranging performances of the poems, using the book in drama lessons and a recipe for making the delicious semla buns!
+If you would like to use the collection in an educational setting or a with a community group, here are thirty activity ideas that you might find useful.

 You might also like to use my tips for editing poems.
 You can find them here.

 Please note: some poems in the book deal with serious issues and may not be suitable for children under the age of twelve.

 - Arrange an author talk, a workshop, or a Zoom session.